Khatib-imen/Classifier-Free-Diffusion-with-U-Net-on-MNIST/README.md

-# 🧠 Generative AI with Diffusion Models - NVIDIA Assessment (MNIST)
+[Generative AI _NVIDIA.pdf](https://github.com/user-attachments/files/19821207/Generative.AI._NVIDIA.pdf)# 🧠 Generative AI with Diffusion Models - NVIDIA Assessment (MNIST)

 This project was completed as part of the **"Generative AI with Diffusion Models"** course by **NVIDIA**.
 The main objective is to build a **diffusion-based generative model** capable of creating realistic handwritten digits (0–9) using the **MNIST dataset**.